bitovi/academy/src/technology-consulting/5-communication.md

 - TODO

-### Best practices for standups
+### Best practices for daily scrum meetings

-**Prepare your updates in advance:** Come to standups with a clear idea of what you need to share, focusing on what’s most relevant for the team to know.
+**Prepare your updates in advance:** Come to daily scrum meetings with a clear idea of what you need to share, focusing on what’s most relevant for the team to know.

-**Keep standups brief:** Stick to the essentials — mention any blockers, risks, and expectations for progress without getting into unnecessary details.
-This ensures standups remain short and to the point.
+**Keep daily scrum meetings brief:** Stick to the essentials — mention any blockers, risks, and expectations for progress without getting into unnecessary details.
+This ensures daily scrum meetings remain short and to the point.

 **Determine the appropriate frequency:** Standups should match the pace of the project.
-For fast-moving projects, daily standups might be necessary; for slower projects, twice a week might suffice.
+For fast-moving projects, daily daily scrum meetings might be necessary; for slower projects, twice a week might suffice.

-**Over chat/Slack:** When giving standup updates via chat, include meaningful descriptions along with any issue numbers.
+**Over chat/Slack:** When giving daily scrum meeting updates via chat, include meaningful descriptions along with any issue numbers.
 For example, instead of saying, “Working on issue #123,” say, “Working on issue #123 – Fixing bug in user authentication flow.”
 This clarity helps everyone understand the context without extra effort.

 Tips and techniques:

-- **Keep a daily log:** Maintain a brief daily log of your work to help you quickly recall what you’ve done when preparing for standups.
+- **Keep a daily log:** Maintain a brief daily log of your work to help you quickly recall what you’ve done when preparing for daily scrum meetings.
 This also helps in tracking progress over time.
 - **Clarify the focus:** Make sure everyone knows what’s most relevant for the team to hear.
 Encourage sharing blockers, dependencies, and key progress rather than getting into the weeds.

 Questions to reflect:

-- How do you ensure that your standup updates are concise yet informative?
+- How do you ensure that your daily scrum meeting updates are concise yet informative?
 Are there any adjustments you could make to improve this balance?

 ### Standups

 The idea of a stand-up meeting is to ensure a brief discussion of important issues, current challenges and their solutions.
 Once the core issues are discussed, the team can quickly disperse to carry out that day’s initiatives.
-It’s important to do your part to make standups effective but efficient.
+It’s important to do your part to make daily scrum meetings effective but efficient.

 #### Prepare in advance